What To Know Before Installing A Shiplap Ceiling: Design Ideas

 Bedroom with wall art, dark wood floors and globe chandelier

 As with any home renovation, a shiplap ceiling can be done in innumerable ways.
 While the project should be done in a way that does not compromise structural integrity or safety, this does not mean that there’s only one specific way to design your very own shiplapped ceiling.
-This project should be as unique as your home, and should fit the style of its inhabitants.
+This project should be as unique as your home and fit the inhabitants’ style.

 One major aspect of shiplap is that it can be stained or painted to suit any number of room schemes.
-For those looking for a more rustic look, opting for stained or even bare boards would be a good choice.
+Opting for stained or even bare boards would be a good choice for those looking for a more rustic look.
 This will coordinate with furniture and other elements to create a warm, welcoming space.

-Painting the panel ceiling, however, will provide a much different feeling to the room.
-Painted plank white can give the room a modern feel while pastel colors go well with farmhouse decor.
-Bright shiplapping can also lend itself well to kids’ rooms too.
+Painting the panel ceiling, however, will give the room a much different feel.
+Painted planks in white can give the room a modern feel, while pastel colors go well with farmhouse decor.
+Bright shiplap can also lend itself well to kids’ rooms.

 This is a good joint to choose when you need to make a wide panel from small boards, Compared to a regular butt joint, a plank has more gluing area and the shoulders of the joint help significantly with alignment durint assembly. – Classic Joints with Power Tools, Yeung Chan